gi0v1/ML_Computer_Vision_on_Raspberry_Pi_detailed_guide/README.md

 They're quite messy 😅, that's why I'm trying to put all toghether in this guide.

-You can find the final version of the object detction software here:
+You can find the final version of the object detection software here:

 https://github.com/gpego/robot1/tree/main/tflite/tflite2/dev
 <br/>